Reviewing Trupanion (TRUP) and Its Rivals

-Trupanion (NASDAQ:TRUP – Get Rating) is one of 13 public companies in the “Hospital & medical service plans” industry, but how does it compare to its peers?
-We will compare Trupanion to related businesses based on the strength of its valuation, analyst recommendations, risk, institutional ownership, dividends, profitability and earnings.
+Trupanion (NASDAQ:TRUP – Get Rating) is one of 13 publicly-traded companies in the “Hospital & medical service plans” industry, but how does it compare to its competitors?
+We will compare Trupanion to related companies based on the strength of its analyst recommendations, valuation, risk, dividends, institutional ownership, profitability and earnings.

 83.5% of Trupanion shares are held by institutional investors.
 Comparatively, 88.0% of shares of all “Hospital & medical service plans” companies are held by institutional investors.
 6.8% of Trupanion shares are held by insiders.
 Comparatively, 1.5% of shares of all “Hospital & medical service plans” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

+This table compares Trupanion and its competitors’ net margins, return on equity and return on assets.

-This is a breakdown of current ratings for Trupanion and its peers, as reported by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Trupanion and its competitors, as reported by MarketBeat.com.

 |Sell Ratings